 This exhibition revisits some of the more memorable budgets since 1970.

-For four decades now RTÉ television and radio coverage has been part of budget day.
+For five decades now RTÉ television and radio coverage has been part of budget day.
 Radio, television and online media offer the public a way to learn of budgetary measures and how they impact on everyday lives.

 RTÉ journalists, reporters and analysts guide the public through the speech by the Minister for Finance and the implications of the budget.
 The views of the opposition political parties are aired and debated with government members.